 It should be noted that the Council cannot support the costs of writing a proposal, although a proposal for a Major Grant is one anticipated outcome of a Planning Grant.

-Mini and Major Grant Applications:
+Mini and Major Grants:

+Mini grants are for projects requiring $2,000 or less from IHC; Major grants require more than $2,000.
 The application questions and the online process is the same for Mini and Major grants.

 Teacher Incentive Grants:

 The IHC offers Teacher Incentive Grants for curriculum improvement in the humanities.
 These grants are intended to help teachers improve the humanities courses they already teach or to help teachers or organizations develop a new or interdisciplinary course or student program in the humanities.

 In most secondary schools, humanities courses are in literature, history, foreign languages, civics, and social studies.
 Courses in philosophy, jurisprudence, archaeology, and art history or music history also qualify.
 Skill-development classes such as reading or writing do not qualify, nor do the performing or visual arts – unless they are components of interdisciplinary courses.

 The IHC will award grants to support teachers in developing humanities curricula or in improving current courses.

 Projects can take many forms: consulting with humanities scholars, attendance at a workshop or conference that focuses on the humanities, development of audiovisual or multimedia programs, and research to develop or expand a course.
 These are only a few examples.

 Funds can support a travel stipend, honoraria for consulting scholars, printing or photocopying, purchase of supplies and materials, film/slide processing, and administrative costs.